siderishub/Mlops-group-60/reports/README.md

 >
 > Answer:

 We used conda (or miniconda) to manage our dependencies for python.
 A requirements.txt file can be found in the repository.
 These two commands are enough to get the libraries needed for the python environment : conda create --name mlops python=3.11 (firstly create an environment, we used python 3.11) pip install -r requirements.txt (and then install all the libraries listed in the requirements.txt).
 The requirements.txt has the libraries needed to create the data, train the model and evaluate it.
-There are some more files with requirements lists for some more stuff we did like the requirements_dev for stuff like linting with ruff and the requirements_test for stuff related to testing like pytest.
-Also Dvc was used for data management so dvc pull can be used to get the data. the processed data are also saved in the dvc so running the data.py is
+There are some more files with requirements lists for some more stuff we did like the requirements_dev for stuff like linting with ruff, the requirements_test for stuff related to testing like pytest and the requirements_api for anything necessary to run the api.
+Also Dvc was used for data management so dvc pull can be used to get the data.
+The processed data are also saved in the dvc so running the data.py is not necessary.

 ### Question 5